DFP Video advertising overview

-If you have videos on your site, video ads are a way to increase your revenue.
-Online video ads work the same as TV ads.
 Just as ads appear on your TV during a show, video ads serve during videos that play on your site.
 If you already serve videos, these ads are a great way to increase revenue.

-The Internet Advertising Bureau (IAB) categorizes video and display ads differently.
-There are three main differences:
+The Internet Advertising Bureau (IAB) categorizes video and display ads differently based on three main factors:

 Video ad types

-Linear ads are video ads that appear before (pre-roll), after (post-roll), or during a break in the video content (mid-roll).
+- Linear ads are video ads that appear before (pre-roll), after (post-roll), or during a break in video content (mid-roll).

-DFP also includes support for companion ads, which can display on the page along with the video player.
-You can learn more about these formats in the IAB guidelines.
+DFP also includes support for companion ads, which can display on the page around the video player.
+Learn more about these formats in the IAB guidelines.

 See examples of each video ad type